Soil Biogeochemistry: CO₂ Production and O₂ Consumption

 \[\begin{equation} MM_{sx} = \frac{[S_x]}{kM_{sx} + [S_x]} \end{equation}\]

-where $kM_{sx}$ is the Michaelis constant for substrate (kg C m⁻³).
+where $kM_{sx}$ is the substrate Michaelis constant (kg C m⁻³).

 Oxygen Availability

-The oxygen availability for microbial respiration accounts for diffusion limitations in porous media using a tortuosity model:
+The oxygen availability for microbial respiration accounts for diffusion limitations in the partially saturated pore space using a Millington–Quirk tortuosity model:

 where: